DikshaMalkhede/POWER-BI/README.md

 ![image](https://github.com/user-attachments/assets/b8f83696-0a7c-48eb-bd8a-80378e8ffd02)Blinkit Dashboard (Power BI) 🛒
+🚀 Blinkit Dashboard (Power BI) 🛒

 I'm excited to share my latest data analytics project: an interactive Power BI dashboard built to analyze Blinkit's performance data!

+ 📊 Leveraged Power BI to visualize key metrics like daily orders, category-wise revenue, customer trends, and delivery performance.

+ 📈 Used advanced DAX functions such as CALCULATE, FILTER, DATEADD, and RANKX to create dynamic KPIs and YoY comparisons.

+ 🎯 Insights revealed peak sales during weekends, with beverages and snacks being top contributors.

+ 🧠 Interactive visuals like line charts, stacked columns, slicers, and heatmaps helped uncover deep business trends.

+ 🔗 Excited to share how data storytelling can drive better decisions at scale!

 🔍 What it does:
  This dashboard helps uncover insights from key business metrics such as:
 📈 Sales trends & revenue patterns